Is It Normal To Talk To Random People Online?

 What About Online Support Groups?

 It's okay to spend time chatting in a support group, whether online or in person.
-Just remember that these are fellow sufferers and may not always have the best advice.
+Just remember that these are fellow victims and may not always have the best advice.
 They may be going through things you've already conquered.
 If you find yourself being too influenced by their negative attitude, the best thing you can do is to leave the support group.
-Try again another day if you like, but don't keep going back if nothing changes from one visit to the next.
+Try again on another day if you'd like, but don't keep going back if nothing changes from one visit to the next.